aCallum/NicePi/README.md

 ## Support Me

-Thanks for checking out SafePi.
+Thanks for checking out NicePi.
 It would be great to have your support in any way possible.
 Crypto donations, or a coffee to keep me coding are always welcome!

 BTC Donations Welcome: 3Fy8MVbx35zMrBnTP6rJt1Cb7fwS4NacvA